Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Dev/Test Environments That Never Sleep

 A developer needs a test environment.
 Makes sense.
-He provisions it with the same specs as production.
+They provision it with the same specs as production.
 Makes less sense, but understandable.
 The environment runs 24/7.
 Even on weekends.
 Even at night.
-Even during vacations.
+Even during vacation.

-No automatic scheduling set up.
+No one set up automatic scheduling.
 No one thought of it.

-At one client: 40% of dev/test costs were for hours when no one was working.
+At one client: 40% of Dev/Test costs were for hours when nobody was working.

 The snapshot policy?
 "Create."